Persist KubeRay Operator Logs#

 helm repo update

-helm install grafana grafana/grafana -f datasource-config.yaml
+helm install grafana grafana/grafana --version 8.6.2 -f datasource-config.yaml

 Check the Grafana Dashboard#